10 things to do in London in August

 3. Wimbledon Park Food & Drink Festival

-In this festival you will find the best food and drinks of the city.
-A food festival that gets to the flag, and that is well worth a visit during the days it is held in August, taking advantage of the good weather.
+At this festival you will find the best food and drink in town.
+A food festival that gets to the flag, and that is well worth visiting during the days that are celebrated in August, taking advantage of the good weather.

 There are many stalls where there will be tastings, both food and drink.
 You can take it home or enjoy it during a picnic, since the weather allows you to do so.
-About the food, you will taste the avant-garde of burgers, new recipes, retro ice cream and, of course, *craft beer, isn't your mouth watering?
+About the food, you will taste the avant-garde of burgers, new recipes, retro ice cream and, of course, *craft beer.

-On the other hand, you will attend demonstrations and workshops, get advice from great chefs, and even stain your own apron by participating in some activity.
-To liven up this event there will be a variety of music and even time to enjoy it... they have it all planned for you to have a great time.
+Moreover, you will attend demonstrations and workshops, getting advice from great chefs, and even staining your own apron participating in some activity.
+To liven up this event there will be a variety of music and even time to enjoy it ... if you have everything thought for you to have a great time.

 If you go to London with children you will see that there is a special area, with bales of straw, where you can rest and your children can play, face painting and endless children's activities.

-Finally, if you like this plan, you may also want to book a food tour of London.
+Finally, if you like this plan, you may also be encouraged to book a culinary tour of London.

 - Price: from 7€.

 - Approximate opening hours of other editions: Monday from 10:00 to 17:00.
 Tuesday from 10:00 to 17:00.
 Sunday 10:00 to 17:00